Army of One (The Sopranos): Synopsis

-A.J. is expelled from high school and arrested for stealing answers to a geometry test.
-Tony, enraged, decides to send him to military school.
+A.J. is expelled from high school for stealing answers to a geometry test.
+Enraged, Tony decides to send him to military school.
 A.J. is interviewed by the administrator of the school, who explains the rigorous schedule for students.
 Carmela believes they will train him to be a "professional killer"; Tony counters that he will be learning discipline and respect.
-As A.J. prepares to leave home, he puts on his dress uniform; both parents sincerely admire his appearance, but he looks at himself in the mirror and, in tears, asks not to be sent away.
+As A.J. prepares to leave home, he puts on his uniform; both parents sincerely admire his appearance, but he looks at himself in the mirror and, in tears, asks not to be sent away.
 As his mother is adjusting his uniform, he suffers a panic attack and collapses.
 Tony tells Dr. Melfi that his son has inherited his "putrid genes", and he cannot be sent to military school.

 Seeking intelligence about the DiMeo crime family, the FBI decide to go through a woman and send Agent Deborah Ciccerone on an undercover mission to befriend Adriana.
 Danielle, as she calls herself, easily gets talking to Adriana in a dress shop.

 Paulie is in dispute with Ralphie about the division of proceeds from a robbery and insists on a sit-down.
 He claims $50,000; to his shock and dismay, Tony awards him only $12,000.
 Paulie later speaks quietly to Johnny about his dissatisfaction with Tony, and offers his services to Johnny's boss, Carmine Lupertazzi Sr.